Jasper Tudor 1431-1495 Biography

 Henry proclaimed King on the battlefield

 King Henry VII restored Jasper to the Earldom of Pembroke and gave him back Pembroke Castle.
-Henry showed his gratitude to Jasper by giving him the honour of carrying the crown during Henry’s coronation.
+Henry further showed his gratitude by giving him the honour of carrying the crown during Henry’s coronation.
 Henry kept Jasper close at hand as an adviser, particularly in military matters.
 Later, Henry created him Duke of Bedford, a title previously held by the brother of King Henry V.

 In 1486, Jasper was made military commander of a force that suppressed revolts by Lovell and Stafford.
-Later that year he was created Lord Lieutenant of Ireland and in 1487 he took part in the Battle of Stoke that saw the forces of the pretender, Lambert Simnel, defeated.
+Later that year he was created Lord Lieutenant of Ireland and in 1487 he took part in the Battle of Stoke Field that saw the forces of the pretender, Lambert Simnel, defeated.

 Jasper married Catherine Woodville, widow of the Duke of Buckingham, sister of Edward IV’s queen, Elizabeth Woodville in November 1485.
+There were no children of the union.

 In 1492, at the age of 61 years, Jasper saw his last military action fighting against the French.
 He died on 21st December 1495 at Thornbury.

-Published Oct 17, 2017 @ 1:50 pm – Updated – Oct 13, 2022 @ 10:44 am
+Published 2017 @ – Updated – [last-modified]

 Harvard Reference for this page:

 Heather Y Wheeler.
-(2017 – 2020).
-Jasper Tudor 1431 – 1495 Available: http://www.tudornation.com/jasper-tudor-1431-1495 Last accessed [date]
+(2017 – 2024).
+Jasper Tudor Biography 1431 – 1495 Available: http://www.tudornation.com/jasper-tudor-1431-1495 Last accessed [date]